Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 - No sending, sequencing, or follow-up automation

 Apollo combines a large B2B database with email sequencing and AI writing features.
-For a detailed comparison, see our Apollo alternative breakdown.
+For a side-by-side aimed at smaller teams, see our Apollo alternative breakdown.

 What it does well: